-What is Sex Offense Law?
+What Is Sex Offense Law?

-By Super Lawyers staff | Reviewed by Canaan Suitt, J.D. | Last updated on January 30, 2023
+By Super Lawyers staff | Reviewed by Canaan Suitt, J.D. | Last updated on June 20, 2025

-The legal consequences of sex offenses can be severe and affect you and your families for a long time.
+The legal consequences of sex offenses can be severe and affect you and your family for a long time.
 You might want to consider speaking with a criminal defense attorney to help you understand your legal options and path forward.
 The following is a brief overview of different offenses and the offender registry to help you understand the basics before you speak with a lawyer.

 An Overview of Sex Offense Law

-Sex offenses and punishments range in seriousness depending on the actions and parties involved.
-Most sexual offenses fall under state law, though federal law also includes various sexual offenses, principally in Title 18 of the United States Code.
 Generally, these offenses can be divided into crimes against adults and crimes against children.
 There are also other categories of sexual actions that may be otherwise legal without specific characteristics, such as when the parties are related or exchange sex for money.

 Most sex crimes committed against adults are under the umbrella of sexual assault.
 These offenses can range in seriousness from unwanted bodily contact to rape.
 The exact definitions of the various crimes are different from state to state, but there are some general principles.

 The hallmark of sexual assault is that the actions are taken without the victim’s consent.
 Traditionally, laws required force and included references to gender.
 The modern trend has been to remove references to gender.
-The laws no longer require the victim to fight and often account for lack of ability to give consent due to incapacitation or impairment.
+The laws no longer require the victim to fight back and often account for lack of ability to give consent due to incapacitation or impairment.

 Statutory rape is seemingly consensual sex with a child who is legally considered to be too young to consent.
 The age of consent can vary by state, but most states have set their age of consent at 16 or 17.
-Traditionally, this is a “strict liability” crime, which means there is no defense available—you would not be able to say you thought the other party was old enough to consent.
+Traditionally, this is a “strict liability” crime, which means there is no defense available — you would not be able to say you thought the other party was old enough to consent.
 However, some states now recognize the defense of an honest mistake.

 In some cases, the offender is only slightly older than the minor, and the two are in a consensual sexual relationship.
 Some states have created laws to address these situations, sometimes called “Romeo and Juliet laws.”
 These laws vary by state and generally set out an age gap that constitutes statutory rape.
 In some states, relationships within the age gap are not unlawful, while in others, the offense is a misdemeanor instead of a felony.